Stephaniekhasoha/Stephaniekhasoha/README.md

 ### Hi there 👋.I'm Stephanie Khasoha.

-Here are some ideas to get you started
 - 🌱 I’m currently studying fullstack software engineering with ALX and Zuri
 - 👯 I’m looking foward to collaborating on frontend development.
 - 🤔 I’m looking for career mentorship